ousepachn/ousepachn.github.io/_posts/2018-04-15-much-molly-such-wood.markdown

 ---

 # A quick look into the history of malayalam cinema.
-Hi there fellow mallu cinema enthusiast and (or) data geeks!
-Ever wondered how the malayalam movie industry shaped across time.
-Here is a quick look at all movies in the industry sorted by time.
+Hi there fellow mallu cinema enthusiast and (or) data geek!
+Ever wondered how the malayalam movie industry shaped across time?
+No, yeah... thought so.. but if you ever do think about it.. here is a quick chart that might pique your interest

-the below chart lists all movies released in Malayalam from the 1920's to present day.
-Thats over <b>4,500</b> movies and counting.
+Below are all movies released in Malayalam from the 1920's to present day.
+Thats over <b>4,500</b> movies after and counting.
 Click through and enjoy

 <script src="https://d3js.org/d3.v4.min.js"></script>
 <link rel="stylesheet" type="text/css" href="/assets/css/main.css">